Do your Dubia roaches have mites? Want to get rid of them? If so, this post is for you.

 6. Wash everything

 Throw everything you wore, used, and got near into the laundry.
 Before handling the roaches, it might be wise to shower, change your clothes, and quickly wipe down the room one last time.
 You could even vacuum adjacent rooms to get some mites that may have jumped off to other places while you cleaned.
 This may not be necessary, but it’s something to consider.
 Again, it’s not necessary to get all the mites and eggs because you made (and will make) the conditions in your Dubia colony inhospitable to them.
 Whatever mites remain will die in a few days, and with a little luck (and planning), they will never return.

 How did mites infest your Dubia colony in the first place?
 That’s a good question, and knowing the answer can help you avoid mite problems in the future.

-With mites and roaches, moisture is key.
-Avoid standing water as much as you can.
+Regarding mites and roaches, moisture is key.
+Avoid standing water as much as possible.
 If you use water crystals or sponges for hydration, let them dry out between replenishment.
-Consider washing them between uses.
+Consider washing them often with a method that will kill potential pathogens.
 Better yet, try rotating them.